dobicinaitis/apollo-lv-to-telegram/readme.md

   -r, --read-button-label=LABEL   Label for the "Read" button in Telegram.
   -e, --exclude-categories=CATEGORY[,CATEGORY...]
                                   List of article categories to exclude.
+  -p, --exclude-paywalled         Exclude articles that are accessible only to paying subscribers.
   -V, --version                   Print version information and exit.
   -d, --debug                     Print debug information.
   -h, --help                      Show this help message and exit.